a-thay/writing/Editorial_Happy-10th-Anniversary-Us.md

 So why didn't I ever walk away from Silicon Sasquatch?

 Believe me, I tried.
 I wanted to.
 Honestly, I put off writing these words you're reading right now until minutes before our publishing deadline.
 Like Aaron said, the folks who comprise this blog are more than peers—they're a kind of family to me—and like with any family, sometimes it's complicated.
-And I don't know that I've taken the time to interrogate what Silicon Sasquatch means to me, now, in 2018, ten years after its creation.
+And I don't know that I've taken the time to interrogate what Silicon Sasquatch means to me, now, in 2018, 10 years after its creation.

-My memory is pretty spotty in general, but I remember exactly where I was ten years ago, almost to the hour.
+My memory is pretty spotty in general, but I remember exactly where I was 10 years ago, almost to the hour.
 I was snowed in at a strange little pizza place somewhere in Eugene, Oregon, killing a few hours while I waited for a ride home.
 I had my laptop (a 2006 MacBook, may it rest in peace) and some time to kill.
 So I decided to write something for this blog idea Aaron and I'd been kicking around.
 I wrote it, but more importantly, I published it.

 That was something like 700 articles ago.